 “Acadia National Park on Mount Desert Island is a 47,000-acre park that is beautiful year-round.
 It has a 27-mile park loop with plenty of places to stop and enjoy the leaves and take photographs of the foliage.

-“You can also visit the highest point along the Eastern Coast at the park’s 1,527-foot Cadillac Mountain.
+“You can also visit the highest point along the East Coast at the park’s 1,527-foot Cadillac Mountain.
 You will have quite a view from there.
 Enjoy the leaves on maples and birches, along with a variety of evergreens.
 If you desire to get a bit of exercise, there are 120 miles of trails.

 “You could spend a half or a whole day enjoying the colorful orange and red hues of nature in the park.
 The town of Bar Harbor is also fun with shops and many seafood restaurants.
 You could easily spend an entire weekend here.